kannans89/graphql-learning/8.Schema/schema.md

 can query the schema within its capabilities.
 This approach decouples clients from servers and allows both of them to evolve and scale independently.

 Let us create  simple application to understand schema . this application will create schema for querying  list of students from the server .
-The student data will be stored in a flat file and we will use a node module called **notarealdb** to fake a database and read from flat file .
+The student data will be stored in a json file and we will use a node module called **notarealdb** to fake a database and read from json file .

 step 1 : create a folder named schema-app , change your directory to schema-app from terminal .Add a file package.json